18F/myusa/public/legal/privacy.md

 We hold your privacy in the highest regard.
 MyUSA collects some anonymous information automatically to help us improve the service (such as what parts of our system are being used when).
 MyUSA also gives you an option to provide basic personal information, which we’ll use to customize your experience and simplify many common tasks.
 MyUSA has a few fundamental principles:

-1. Your personal information will only be used to improve or customize your experience.
+1. Your personal information is primarily used to improve or customize your experience.
-1. The information you provide is your information and you have the ultimate say in how it’s used.
+1. The information you provide is your information and you can delete your account and associated information at any time.
-1. We’ll always ask before we share your information with an agency or other government entity, and unless you say otherwise, it will remain private to you (except where required by law, as detailed in our [System of Records Notice](http://www.gpo.gov/fdsys/pkg/FR-2013-07-05/pdf/2013-16124.pdf)).
+1. We’ll ask you before we share your information with an agency or other government entity, except where required by law or as detailed in our [System of Records Notice](http://www.gpo.gov/fdsys/pkg/FR-2013-07-05/pdf/2013-16124.pdf)).
 1. We never store personal information on our servers unless required for the on-going operation of one of our services.

 ## Generally